-Nevertheless, mergers and acquisitions involve specific risks that could have significant financial, legal and operational impacts if they were to materialise.
+Nevertheless, as specified in the French Anti-Corruption Agency's (AFA) guidelines2, it may be useful to include in the due diligence other categories of third parties with which the company wishes to enter into a relationship, including its acquisition targets.
+Mergers and acquisitions involve specific risks that could have significant financial, legal and operational impacts if they were to materialise.
 It is therefore advisable to conduct certain checks, called "anti-corruption due diligence" in this guide, before conducting the transaction.